 The origins of Nazi anti-Semitism are a matter of some debate.
 Adolf Hitler was one of several Nazi leaders who nurtured a hatred of the Jewish people.
-Many theories have been advanced about why Hitler was so vehemently anti-Semitic.
+Many theories have been advanced about why Hitler and his movement were so vehemently anti-Semitic.

 Evidence of Hitler’s anti-Jewish beliefs can be found in Mein Kampf and transcripts of many of his political speeches.
 Like most anti-Semites, Hitler thought the civilised nations of Europe were being systematically undermined by Jewish conspirators and saboteurs.
 He considered communism a Jewish invention, a destructive tool of the so-called ‘Jewish world conspiracy’.